ameijin/quicketl/docs/user-guide/configuration/index.md

 ## Configuration Validation

-ETLX validates configurations using Pydantic:
+QuickETL validates configurations using Pydantic:

 - **Type checking** - Correct types for all fields
 - **Required fields** - Missing fields are reported